The RevLink Extension allows the transfer of files between CET and Revit Architecture.

 - Install a RevLink Add-in in Revit Architecture to be able to read files created from CET.
 You can download the Add-in installer by clicking the link on this page on Marketplace.

 To open the RevLink Settings dialog, click the RevLink Settings button in the RevLink component tab, as shown below.
-The Settings are applied to all objects in the drawing area during Export of the design layout and the Export of family files.
+The Settings are applied to all objects in the drawing area during the Export of the design layout and the Export of family files.

 In the RevLink Settings dialog, as shown below, you can set your export options.
 The RevLink Settings dialog is divided into two tabs; General and Family Settings.